grygy/pv217-microservices-materials/06/README.md

 #### Docker container

 A container is a runtime instance of a Docker image.
 This means it is a running instance of the containerized application.
 Containers can be run, started, stopped, moved, and deleted.
-When containers are deleted, any data that is not in a volume is lost.
+When containers are deleted, any data which are not persisted outside the container are lost.

 #### Docker volume